 Are There Any Alternative Sentencing Programs For First Time Offenders In State Or Federal Court?

 There are many alternative sentencing programs for first-time offenders and even for individuals with prior offenses.
 Many of these programs involve drug rehabilitation for individuals with a demonstrated problem with substance abuse.
-For charges under New York State Law, programs include the Judicial Diversion Program, the Willard Drug Rehabilitation Program, and the Shock Program.
+For charges under New York State Law, programs include the Judicial Diversion Program and the Shock Incarceration Program.
 In the Federal Courts, there are programs such as the RDAP Program.
-If you have a demonstrated problem with drugs or alcohol and you qualify to participate, the RDAP Program can greatly reduce your sentence.
+If you have a demonstrated problem with drugs or alcohol and you qualify to participate, the RDAP Program can reduce a qualifying non-violent sentence by up to 12 months in custody, plus additional halfway-house or home-confinement credit.

 What Should I Know If Probation Is A Part Of My Sentence?